 - Be sure you use smallish mushrooms, otherwise they won’t cook through in the oil.
 If you have large ones, halve them.

 - Be sure your oil is hot enough before you start frying.
 If your oil is too cool your mushrooms will not crisp up.
+Do a test mushroom first: it should sizzle on contact with the oil, and crisp to a golden brown in about 2 – 2 1/2 minutes, depending on size.

 - These reheat beautifully in the oven, just heat them through in a 350 degree oven for a few minutes, they’ll crisp up nicely.